-Outbuilding Electric Wiring
+Electric Wiring for an Outbuilding

-Electrical Question: I want to run a wire from my cottage out to 9×12 outbuilding with a bedroom.
 I intend on having probably 4 plugs, one outdoor light, and a ceiling fan and light.
 I would like to run a 1500 watt space heater (approximate size) from one of the plugs periodically.
 The main electrical line needs to run about 100 yards out from the cottage and the main electric service panel.
 How many amps would I need on that circuit and do I need to run thicker wire to run that far?

-Thanks for your electrical wiring question John.
+Thanks for your electric wiring questions.

 John, the electrical circuits for an outbuilding must be carefully planned out so all of the wiring will be correctly identified and installed to make your outbuilding project is safe and according to code.
 This information will help you prepare for your outbuilding project.

-Application: Outbuilding Electric Wiring.
+- Application: Outbuilding Electric Wiring.

-Tools Required: Electricians Tools including pouch of hand tools and the various power tools necessary for installing the sub-panel.
+- Tools Required: Electricians Tools including pouch of hand tools and the various power tools necessary for installing the sub-panel.

-Estimated Time: Depends on the type and size of the panel and available access to the project area, and trenching requirements for underground electrical wiring.
+- Estimated Time: Depends on the type and size of the panel and available access to the project area, and trenching requirements for underground electrical wiring.

-Precaution: Any existing electrical wiring within the immediate area that may interfere with the installation should be identified and turned OFF and Tagged if necessary.
+- Precaution: Any existing electrical wiring within the immediate area that may interfere with the installation should be identified and turned OFF and Tagged if necessary.
 Working in an electric panel is dangerous due to arc flash hazards and the possibility of electric shock.

-Notice: Installing additional electrical wiring should be done through the local building authority, installed according to applicable local and national electrical codes, with a permit, and have the required inspections.
+- Notice: Installing additional electrical wiring should be done through the local building authority, installed according to applicable local and national electrical codes, with a permit, and have the required inspections.

 More about Electrical Wiring for a Outbuilding